-Welcome to Cyprus Dear Traveller:
+Welcome to Cyprus Dear Traveler:

-There are a myriad of islands nestled in the Mediterranean, but only Cyprus can lay claim to being the birthplace of beautiful Aphrodite, the Ancient Greek Goddess of Love.
-Whatever your preference, pace or special interest, Cyprus is uniquely poised to welcome you.
-Our idyllic and picturesque beaches are certified as among the cleanest in Europe, with the crystal-clear waters of the coast unfolding towards the pine-clad Troodos Mountain Range, where the wild sheep, Mouflon, freely roam, and cedars grow amidst the rich history of gem-like churches and monasteries adorned with unparalleled Byzantine frescoes and icons.
+There is a myriad of islands in the Mediterranean, but only one does Aphrodite, the ancient Greek goddess of love, call home, and that's Cyprus.
+Whatever your pace or special interest, Cyprus is uniquely poised to welcome you.
+Our beaches are not only beautiful, they are certified as among the cleanest in Europe.
+And, just a short drive from the crystal clear waters of our coast are the pine-clad Troodos Mountains, where wild mouflons roam and cedars grow, and gem-like churches and monasteries are replete with unmatched Byzantine frescoes and icons.
 Cyprus is a haven for archaeology lovers.
-From Neolithic settlements of over 11,000 years old, to spectacular Greco-Roman ruins - such as the ancient theatre of Kourion, to Medieval fortresses such as Kolossi, the list of treasures is boundless.
-The evocative stories of civilisations past can be found in these and other wonders, including the mysterious Tombs of the Kings and regal villas with their well-preserved, colourful, and intricate mosaic floors.
+From Neolithic settlements more than 11,000 years old, to spectacular Greco-Roman ruins, such as the ancient theatre of Kourion, to Medieval fortresses such as Kolossi, the list of treasures is boundless, and it includes the mysterious Tombs of the Kings...and villas with mosaic floors that are colorful, extensive and well-preserved.
 Although Cyprus is the third largest island in the Mediterranean, it is surprisingly compact and easy to explore.
-In between rugged mountain peaks and the shimmering coast you'll traverse undulating landscape and rolling hills with vineyards.
+In between rugged mountain peaks and the shimmering coast you'll traverse untrammeled landscape and rolling hills with vineyards.
 Linger in idyllic villages where the rhythm slows down and there's always time for another coffee.
-All across Cyprus, you'll have the opportunity to experience a distinctive cuisine composed of meze; small plates of local delicacies from flame-grilled, delicately spiced meats, to fresh vegetables and amazing cheeses, such as the famous Halloumi (the savoury sheep and goat's cheese that is beloved for its versatility, and particularly popular grilled or eaten with watermelon).
-With its rich past as its anchor, Cyprus is also a thriving modern nation with a service economy second to none within the wider region.
-You will soon discover that Cypriot people are worldly and warm, and only too happy to share their island with you, including, among many other things, an attractive range of accommodation - luxurious hotels of the highest international standards infused with local flavour, quality tourist villas, agrotourism options and more. ~ Deputy Ministry of Tourism "...you are welcome in Cyprus" ~ William Shakespeare, "Othello"
+All across Cyprus, you'll have the opportunity to experience a distinctive cuisine composed of meze, small plates of everything from flame-grilled, delicately spiced meats to fresh vegetables and amazing cheeses, such as the famous halloumi (the savory sheep's cheese that grills).
+With its rich past as anchor, Cyprus is also a thriving modern nation with a service economy second to none in the whole region, and the Cypriot people, worldly and warm, are only too happy to share it with you.
+Which means among other things, an attractive range of accommodation, luxurious hotels with both local flavour and the highest international standards, quality tourist villas, agrotourism options and more. ~ Deputy Ministry of Tourism "...you are welcome in Cyprus" ~ William Shakespeare, "Othello"

-Table of contents

-- 4 DISCOVER CYPRUS The island of Aphrodite awaits

-- 8 CYPRUS THROUGH THE AGES The history of Cyprus

-- 12 LEFKOSIA (NICOSIA) Discover venetian fortifications, ancient doors and cheerful tavernas in this capital city

-- 16 LEMESOS (LIMASSOL)

-Home to legends of Kings and Queens, world-class resorts and historical treasures
+- 6 CYPRUS THROUGH THE AGES The history of Cyprus - 8 LEFKOSIA (NICOSIA) Discover venetian fortifications, ancient doors and cheerful tavernas in this capital city - 10 LEMESOS (LIMASSOL) Home to legends of Kings and Kingdoms, world-class resorts and historical treasures - 12 LARNAKA Stroll the famous seaside promenade of this gateway city and home to Saint Lazarus - 14 PAFOS Old traditions and customs still kept alive in the town of Aphrodite

-20 LARNAKA

-Stroll the famous seaside promenade of this gateway city and home to Saint Lazarus

-24 pafos

-Old traditions and customs kept alive in the town of Aphrodite

-28 troodos

-Walk in pine clad forests and explore Byzantine churches and picturesque villages 32 AMMOCHOSTOS (FAMAGUSTA) The South-East coast: enjoy the azure waters

-and sandy beaches of this region

-- 36 ITINERARIES Visiting the island as a destination unto itself ...or as an exciting add-on trip

-- 37 CULTURAL ROUTES Following the footsteps of history

-- 38 CYPRUS & THE SPECIAL INTEREST TRAVELER

-A little something for everyone
+- 18 AMMOCHOSTOS (FAMAGUSTA) The South-East coast: enjoy the azure waters and sandy beaches of this region - 20 ITINERARIES Visiting the island as a destination unto itself ...or as an exciting add-on trip - 21 CULTURAL ROUTES Following the footsteps of history - 22 CYPRUS & THE SPECIAL INTEREST TRAVELER A little something for everyone

-40 FOOD OF CYPRUS Cuisine, dining out, nightlife and

-entertainment

-41 WINE OF CYPRUS
+- 25 WINE OF CYPRUS Wineroutes, Commandaria, Zivania

-Wine Routes, Commandaria, Zivania

-42 CULTURAL EVENTS & PUBLIC HOLIDAYS

-A country of festivals, folklore and celebration
+- 26 CULTURAL EVENTS & PUBLIC HOLIDAYS A country of festivals, folklore

-43 ACCOMMODATION Where to stay in Cyprus
+- 27 ACCOMMODATION Where to stay in Cyprus

+and celebration

-44 USEFUL INFORMATION Good to know before you go
+- 28 USEFUL INFORMATION Good to know before you go

-- 46 CLIMATE

-- 46 ACCESIBLE CYPRUS Information for people with disabilities and special access needs.

-48-50 CYPRUS MAP

-CYPRUS the island of Aphrodite awaits...
+- 30 ACCESSIBLE CYPRUS

+- 31 MAP OF CYPRUS

+CYPRUS THE ISLAND OF APHRODITE AWAITS...